 Meropenem contains sodium.

-Meropenem 500 mg: This medicinal product contains approximately
+Meropenem 500 mg: This medicine contains approximately 2.0 mEq of

-2.0 mEq of sodium per 500 mg dose which should be taken into
+sodium per 500 mg dose which should be taken into consideration by

 patients on a controlled sodium diet.